tw181802/Scripts/README.md

 # Scripts
-This is a collection of some of scripts written in various programming languages such as python, ruby, perl, bash, PowerShell and JavaScript.
+This is a collection of some of scripts written in various programming languages such as Python, Ruby, Perl, Bash, PowerShell and JavaScript.